Julien-Marcou/Scrollable-Component/README.md

 });
 ```

-Each scrollable-component is defining its own `--viewport-width` & `--viewport-height` CSS properties, which may be usefull if you want to create something like a carousel, where child elements must take a certain amount of the viewport's size
+Each scrollable-component is defining its own `--viewport-width` & `--viewport-height` CSS properties, which may be useful if you want to create something like a carousel, where child elements must take a certain amount of the viewport's size

 ```html
 <style>